 100+ video editing terms you need to know

-It can be a lot to take in if you’re new to video editing but fear not.
+Terminology can be a lot to take in if you’re new to video editing.
 In this blog post, we’ve compiled a list of some of the most common video editing terms and explained each one so that it’s easier to understand.
-Let’s get started, shall we?

 #

-2-pop is a 1 kHz tone placed two seconds before the start of a video program.
-It helps synchronize the sound and picture.
+2-pop is a 1 kHz tone placed two seconds before the start of a video.
+They help synchronize the sound and picture.

 2-beep is another word for 2-pop.
 This 1 kHz tone occurs two seconds before the video begins and helps video editors sync all the tracks.